Top Winter Destinations in Europe – PART ONE

 If you are a fan of skiing and want to do it in an affordable way there is a bunch of ski resorts in Austria that you can visit and enjoy.

-Gerlitzen is a ski resort in sunny Carinthia region, in Southern Austria.
+Gerlitzen is a ski resort in the sunny Carinthia region, in Southern Austria.
 It is known as a family-friendly ski resort and the only one in the region that is certified as convenient for families with kids and for beginners, but best suited to intermediate skiers.
-It is a large resort with 40 km of trails, 15 lifts (1 gondola, 7 chair lifts, 7 surface lifts) and an incredible 1407 m of vertical descent.
+It is a large resort with 40 km of trails, 15 lifts (1 gondola, 7 chair lifts, 7 surface lifts).
 There are 5 km of cross-country ski trails, too.
-This is a sunny resort with an average of 53 sunny days per season (the average for all ski resorts in Austria is 42 sunny days).
+This sunny resort has an average of 53 sunny days per season (the average for all ski resorts in Austria is 42 sunny days).

 Accommodation: There is really a lot of hotels and apartments on the Gerlitzen itself as well as in the surroundings.
 You can also find a bunch of places via Airbnb.